alonso-alvarez/alonso-alvarez/README.md

 My name is Alonso Alvarez.

-- I’m mainly interested in developing numerical/computational strategies for the simulation of phenomena related to the cardiovascular system.
+- I’m mainly interested in developing numerical/computational strategies for simulating phenomena related to the cardiovascular system.
 - Postdoctoral researcher at the National Laboratory for Scientific Computing at Petrópolis - RJ, Brasil (https://www.lncc.br/).
 - Part of the HeMoLab team (https://hemolab.lncc.br).